novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 There is.

-It’s that he leads the conversation as he wishes.

 “Reporters, isn’t today really interesting?
 I only contacted one person, and our two team leaders only contacted some of the reporters they knew.
 But look at how many people are here.
 And there are foreign reporters too.
-What does this mean?
-It means the world has changed.
+It make me feel like the world really has changed.
 The speed of information delivery is incredibly fast compared to before.”

 “……”

 “I now argue that we need to attach rockets to this speed of information delivery.
 In other words, I’m talking about changing the speed of the world.
 That’s ADSL.”

-He also uses a speech style that reporters love.
+He uses a speech style that reporters love.

 That is, subtly hinting at the core headline within the content of the conversation.